The excitement of being newly engaged shines through on the pictures and capturing that moment forever!

 Gullixson advises that it’s not just clothes you should think about bringing, “Whatever props they would like to incorporate; if their wedding is going to have a specific theme, bring something fun to include.
 Nothing is too weird!
 We’ve had a couple bring fishing poles because he caught the one!
 Bring a couple of different outfits if you’re unsure.
 A good photographer will help you chose the right coloring for the location.
-I also believe you should bring clothes that you are comfortable in!
-We want our couples to be truly in the moment during the session and not worrying so much about how they look.”
+I also believe you should bring clothes that you are comfortable in!”

 And Kostochko brings up some practical items to bring, like bug spray if it’s mosquito season, and a water bottle to stay hydrated.
 And to give the bride a preview of the wedding day, “I always ask girls to bring at least one long dress, it will give them the idea of moving and the flow of being in the wedding dress.”